Day 1: Brooklyn

 “The Empire State Building is a 102-story Art Deco skyscraper in Midtown Manhattan in New York City, United States.
 It was built from 1930 to 1931 and its name is derived from ‘Empire State’, the nickname of the state of New York.

 The building has a roof height of 1,250 feet (380 m) and stands a total of 1,454 feet (443.2 m) tall, including its antenna.
 The Empire State Building stood as the world’s tallest building until the construction of the World Trade Center in 1970; following its collapse in 2001, the Empire State Building was again the city’s tallest skyscraper until 2012.”

 Day 3: More Manhattan

-We started today by jumping into the subway to Grand Central Station.
-Checked out a matinee of the Book of Mormon and spent the rest of the afternoon walking the highline – a disused aboveground rail line that has been repurposed as a walking track.
+We started today by jumping into the subway and heading for Grand Central Station.
+We checked out a matinee at 2:00pm of the Book of Mormon and spent the rest of the afternoon walking the highline – a disused aboveground rail line that has been repurposed as a walking track.

 We finished the day with a beer and Reuben (inch thick corned beef, sauerkraut and pickles on rye) for dinner.

 “Grand Central Station, or simply Grand Central, is a commuter rail terminal located at 42nd Street and Park Avenue in Midtown Manhattan, New York City.”

 We booked a matinee showing of the Book of Mormon.
 The venue didn’t allow photos while the show was playing but we snapped a few befor it started.
 The show itself was quite funny, full of f and c bombs, highly blasphemous but great sound and production

 “The High Line is a 1.45-mile-long (2.33 km) elevated linear park, greenway and rail trail created on a former New York Central Railroad spur on the west side of Manhattan in New York City.”